Julie Felix: Career

-Felix grew up in a musical household -- her father was a professional mariachi musician and her mother was an amateur singer who loved the music of Burl Ives.
+Felix grew up in a musical household: her father was a professional mariachi musician, and her mother was an amateur singer who loved the music of Burl Ives.
 Her father taught her to play ukulele and then guitar, and she wrote her first song at the age of seven.

-After studying speech and drama at the University of California at Santa Barbara, Felix worked as a sports mistress at a school for disabled children.
-At this time she began her music career, singing at night in coffee shops in her native Los Angeles, where she met a young David Crosby.
+After studying speech and drama at the University of California, Santa Barbara, Felix worked as a sports mistress at a school for disabled children.
+She began her music career by singing at night in coffee shops in her native Los Angeles, where she met a young David Crosby.

-After saving up $1000 from her job, she left the USA in June 1962 and travelled extensively around Europe for around two years, often playing in bars and coffee shops to earn extra money.
-It was during her stay on the Greek island of Hydra, that she met Leonard Cohen, who at this time had become part of the 'salon' that formed around expatriate Australian writers George Johnston and Charmian Clift.
+After saving up $1000 from her job, she left the United States in June 1962 and travelled extensively around Europe for around two years, often playing in bars and coffee shops to earn extra money.
+It was during her stay on the Greek island of Hydra that she met Leonard Cohen, who at this time had become part of the 'salon' that formed around expatriate Australian writers George Johnston and Charmian Clift.

-She arrived in the United Kingdom in 1964 and became the first solo folk performer signed to a major British record label when she gained a recording contract with Decca Records, for whom she recorded three solo albums.
-Her first major break was a headlining appearance at the Fairfield Hall in Croydon in 1965, and later that year her first solo show gave her the distinction of being the first folksinger to fill the Royal Albert Hall, and she was described by The Times as "Britain's First Lady of Folk".
+She arrived in the United Kingdom in 1964, and became the first solo folk performer signed to a major British record label when she gained a recording contract with Decca Records, for whom she recorded three solo albums.
+Her first major break was a headlining appearance at the Fairfield Halls in Croydon in 1965, and later that year her first solo show gave her the distinction of being the first folksinger to fill the Royal Albert Hall, and she was described by The Times as "Britain's First Lady of Folk".
 Her first major break in British television was an appearance on the Eamonn Andrews TV show, which was so well-received that she was invited back to perform again the following week.
-Felix was also the first "pop" musician ever to perform at Westminster Abbey.
+Felix was also the first pop musician ever to perform at Westminster Abbey.

-During this period Felix met Paul McCartney, and they had a brief affair, although they kept it kept secret, since McCartney was at the time 'officially' still in a relationship with his longtime girlfriend Jane Asher.
-Felix also reportedly had an affair with singer Dusty Springfield.